 -Have a no-spend day, week, or month.
 Only buy the absolute essentials (yep-wine and chocolate are included, ladies!).
 You’ll find you probably spend a lot of money on things you don’t necessarily need and will break bad habits quickly.

-What are your favorite and creative ways to save money?
+What are your favourite and creative ways to save money?